 After getting Grandma’s recipe from mom, I found myself in the kitchen more excited than I have ever been to try a recipe.
 Already as I toasted the anise seeds in the skillet I could smell Christmas.
 Crushing it in the mortar released not only the full aroma, but the memories of decades past.
 As I pressed the mold onto the turned-out dough, the shapes of holly, snowflakes, and wiener-dogs began to cover all the open space in the kitchen to dry overnight.

 Nervous and excited, I baked the first batch the next morning.
 I was delighted not only by the nostalgia wafting through the house from the oven but also to see that they developed the typical “foot” as proper Springerles should.
-Springerle is German for “little jumper” and folk etymology attribute this to how they raise or jump when baking and form an offset due to the base rising away from the dried out top to form the foot.
+Springerle is German for “little jumper” and folk etymology attributes this to how they raise (or jump up) when baking and form an offset due to the base rising away from the dried out top to form the foot.

 Coming out of the oven, they looked good.
 They looked like springerles.
 Biting into one, I was overwhelmed with the sweet/powerful aroma of anise and also thrown back in time into Grandma’s kitchen.
 Not only could I smell the anise, but I could almost smell the cedar Christmas tree, the smoke of the wood stove, and the ever-present pot of coffee.
 Were the cookies good?
 Unbelievable.
 Was my opinion biased by uncontrollable and emotional nostalgia?
 You’re damn right it was.